Setup Guide

 Download LM Studio from lmstudio.ai.

 Search for and download a model inside LM Studio (the Discover tab).
+You can paste a HuggingFace model ID here to fetch it directly.

 Go to the Developer tab and click Start Server.